tiny kitchen space-saving struggles

 Breakfast Bar rather than a dining table

-Considering who is living in a house with a tiny kitchen, a full-blown dining room table is not needed.
+Considering who lives in a house with a tiny kitchen, a full-blown dining room table is unnecessary.
 Studio apartments or small homes will typically house 1-2 people.

 In these homes, there also is not a lot of space elsewhere in the house to place a regular 4-person dinner table found commonly in homes.